acduzgun/regime-based-trading-model/README.md

 - Backtest signal: predictions are clipped to `[-3, 3]` before daily PnL and Sharpe are computed.

-Transaction costs are not included, so the results should be read as research signals rather than deployment-ready trading performance.
+Transaction costs are ignored.
+The features have low autocorrelations and so slow changing.
+Hence, transaction costs can be lower for a linear model.

 ## Model Progression